stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

     EOF
     ```

-3. After the hosted cluster is created, it will be imported to the hub automatically, you can check it with:
+3. After the hosted cluster is created, it will be imported into MCE.
+You can check the status by running

     ```bash
      $ oc get managedcluster $CLUSTER_NAME
+     ```

+    ```
+    NAME                               HUB ACCEPTED   MANAGED CLUSTER URLS                                                  JOINED   AVAILABLE   AGE
+    $CLUSTER_NAME                      true           https://api.app-aws-411ga-hub-bhbj8.dev06.red-chesterfield.com:6443   True     True        25h
     ```

 Your hosted cluster is now created and imported to MCE/ACM, which should also be visible from the MCE console.